petervs2/xsushi/README.md

 cd xsushi

 Set up .env in config/ (add to your existing DATABASE_URL):

 DATABASE_URL=your existing DATABASE_URL

 BOT_TOKEN=your_bot_token_here

-Build and run with Docker Compose: textdocker compose up --build -d
+Build and run with Docker Compose:

+docker compose up --build -d

 Access the app at http://localhost:8001 (or your domain).